essteer/mit-6002x/src/L07_Inferential_Statistics/central_limit_theorem.md

 **Why is the CLT useful?**

 The primary value of the CLT is that it allows us to compute confidence levels and intervals even when the underlying population distribution is not normal (see ch_19_423_central_limit_theorem.py for an example).

+- It doesn't matter what the shape of the distribution of values happens to be
+- If we are trying to estimate the mean of a population using sufficiently large samples
+- The CLT allows us to use the empirical rule when computing confidence intervals.